Dirt Diggers Digest Guide to Strategic Corporate Research

 - names of subsidiaries or parent company

-Other sources of information on privately held companies include the subscription services Mergent Intellect (which draws from D&B and other sources), Orbis, PrivCo, FactSet and Ward's Business Directory of U.S. Private and Public Companies, which can be found on the Gale Directory Library online service.
+Other sources of information on privately held companies include the subscription services Mergent Intellect (which draws from D&B and other sources), Orbis, PrivCo, and Ward's Business Directory of U.S. Private and Public Companies, which can be found on the Gale Directory Library online service.
 Forbes publishes an annual list of the largest privately held firms.

 In researching portfolio companies of private equity firms, keep in mind that they are often partly publicly traded and thus are required to file reports with the SEC.
 Specialized databases on private equity, which may be available from larger business libraries, include Pitchbook and Preqin.